Baby Led Weaning Meatballs

 Baby meatballs have been a staple baby led weaning food for both of my girls.

-They make for such a great toddler meal idea since they are nutritionally dense, served with some breastmilk (from my favorite breastpump)!
+They also make for such a great toddler meal idea since they are nutritionally dense, served with some breastmilk (from my favorite breastpump)!

 But don’t just save them for a meal – they are one of our favorite healthy snacks for meal prep that you can bulk prep pretty quickly.
 Double the recipe to freeze snacks for later!